Mad Hatter: Riddle

 In the chapter "A Mad Tea Party", the Hatter asks a much-noted riddle: "Why is a raven like a writing desk?"
-When Alice gives up trying to figure out why, the Hatter admits "I haven't the slightest idea!".
+When Alice gives up trying to figure out why, the Hatter admits "I haven't the slightest idea!"
 Carroll originally intended the riddle to be without an answer, but after many requests from readers, he and others—including puzzle expert Sam Loyd—suggested possible answers; in his preface to the 1896 edition of Alice's Adventures in Wonderland, Carroll wrote:

 Inquiries have been so often addressed to me, as to whether any answer to the Hatter's riddle can be imagined, that I may as well put on record here what seems to me to be a fairly appropriate answer, "because it can produce a few notes, though they are very flat; and it is nevar put with the wrong end in front!"
 This, however, is merely an afterthought; the riddle as originally invented had no answer at all.
-(Note: Here, Caroll deliberately spelled the word "never" as "nevar", which is "raven" backward.)
+(Note: Here, Carroll deliberately spelled the word "never" as "nevar", which is "raven" backward.)